You will find the following content in our article:

 Whether pollen, mould spores or mite faeces - most inhalant allergens attach themselves to particulates.
 This can increase the causes and effects in the respiratory tract and thus aggravate the symptoms of allergic asthma.

-In general, particulate matter is suspected of triggering allergies.
-Studies show that children's asthma could often be prevented by reducing the limit values.
-It is not only the mucous membranes and airways that are irritated by particulates and frequently provoke attacks.
-In addition to impaired lung function and influencing the effectiveness of medications, there are also the effects on the formation of the antibodies responsible for allergies - immunoglobulin E (IgE) - which have been proven in experimental studies.
+In general, particulates is suspected of triggering allergies.
+Studies show that childhood asthma could often be prevented by reducing the exposure limits.
+It is not only the mucous membranes and airways that are irritated by particulates and often provoke attacks.
+In addition to impaired lung function and influencing the effectiveness of medication, experimental studies have also shown effects on the formation of the antibodies responsible for allergies - immunoglobulin E (IgE).

 Other air pollutants also have a negative effect on such a disease.
 Especially toxins from combustion processes, such as nitrogen oxides and sulphur dioxide, cause problems for asthmatics.
 These often cause irritation of the respiratory tract and mucous membranes and even cause inflammation.